prof-rossetti/georgetown-opim-557-201810/exercises/codebase-cleanup.md

 Repeat the instructions, but this time refactor your ["Simple System"](/projects/simple-system.md) project deliverable instead.

 How many lines of code did it start with?
-How many lines of code did it end with after the refactoring process.
+How many lines of code did it end with after the refactoring process?
 Use a line-counting tool [like this one](https://www.tools4noobs.com/online_tools/count_lines/) to count the number of lines of code in your project before and after refactoring.

-Optionally post your results to Slack (e.g. "Refactored Simple System from `X` lines to `Y` lines! :raised_hands:").
+Optionally post your results to Slack (e.g. `Refactored my Simple System from X lines to Y lines! :raised_hands:`).